FARLY7/BQ27441_C_Library/README.md

 Texas Instrument's [BQ27441-G1A](http://www.ti.com/product/BQ27441-G1) is a self-calibrating, I2C-based fuel gauge for lithium polymer (LiPo) batteries -- it measures your battery’s voltage to estimate its charge percentage and remaining capacity.
 The chip is also hooked up to a current-sensing resistor, which allows it to measure current and power!
 The fuel gauge makes up half of the [SparkFun Battery Babysitter](https://www.sparkfun.com/products/13777).

-This Arduino library abstracts away all of the low-level I2C communication, so you can easily initialize the fuel gauge then read voltage, state-of-charge, current, power, and capacity.
+~~This Arduino library abstracts away all of the low-level I2C communication~~, so you can easily initialize the fuel gauge then read voltage, state-of-charge, current, power, and capacity.
 It also implements all of the chip's low-battery, and SoC-change alerts on the GPOUT pin.

 Repository Contents
 -------------------

-* **/examples** - Example sketches for the library (.ino).
-Run these from the Arduino IDE.
+* **/examples** - Example applications.
-* **/src** - Source files for the library (.cpp, .h).
+* **/src** - Source files for the library (.c, .h).
-* **keywords.txt** - Keywords from this library that will be highlighted in the Arduino IDE.
-* **library.properties** - General library properties for the Arduino package manager.

 Documentation
 --------------

-* **[Installing an Arduino Library Guide](https://learn.sparkfun.com/tutorials/installing-an-arduino-library)** - Basic information on how to install an Arduino library.
 * **[Product Repository](https://github.com/sparkfun/Battery_Babysitter)** - Main repository (including hardware files) for the SparkFun Battery Babysitter (which features the BQ27441-G1A ).
 * **[Hookup Guide](https://learn.sparkfun.com/tutorials/battery-babysitter-hookup-guide)** - Basic hookup guide for the SparkFun Battery Babysitter.